watsonkunnel/instagram_analysis/README.md

 ## Instagram Clone Database Analysis & Visualization

 ## Project Description:
-This project aims to derive actionable insights from an Instagram clone's database using SQL and visualize those insights using Tableau.
-We focus on marketing strategies and investor metrics, aiming to produce visual representations of user engagement, popular content, and platform growth patterns.
+In this project, we analyze an Instagram clone's database to provide insights for marketing purposes and investor metrics.
+The database schema replicates a simplified version of a social media platform where users can post photos, comment on them, like them, follow other users, and tag photos.

 ## Approach:
 1. **Data Exploration**: Analyzed the database schema to understand relationships between tables and their significance.